 Is it as good as we hoped for?

-We’ve reviewed the product and gathered everything you should know about the new full-frame mirrorless flagship.
+We’ve reviewed the product and gathered everything you should know about this full-frame mirrorless flagship.

 Read to find out: